Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 Deals with the shortcomings of NN, these are based on linear programming.
 The idea is to find the separation plane to classify the data by maximizing the different classes of data.
 Can also model non linearly separable classes with some tweaks or by using kernel function to map to another space where they are linearly separables.
 Solves the local minima problem but has still the same problems of interpretability, so we need to extract rules from them.

 #### Ensemble methods
-Combine different models to exploi the benefits of them.
+Combine different models to exploit the benefits of them.
 Typically used toghether with decision trees, these techniques are (see ML notes for details):
-- bagging
+- bagging: average predictions of different models.
-- boosting reweight data sample according to classificaiton error -> higher error means that it will get a higher weight in the next iteration (keep attention on "difficult" details) -> be careful not to overfit
+- boosting: reweight data sample according to classificaiton error -> higher error means that it will get a higher weight in the next iteration (keep attention on "difficult" details) -> be careful not to overfit
 - random forest <- best performant method in fraud detection application, create a "forest" of decision trees

 #### Evaluate predictive models